-HR-Onsite’s role in conducting redundancy consultation meetings
+Our role when conducting redundancy consultation meetings

-Need to hold redundancy meetings?
+Need to hold a redundancy consultation meeting?

 If the company recognises a trade union, they must inform the representative of the company’s intention to make redundancies.
 The role of the trade union is to represent the interests of their members and to provide advice and support to the employees during the consultation period.